 Everyone is welcome!
 We would love to see young people too.
 We will resume fellowship time immediately after our services in the future.

-Please feel free to join us "virtually" each Sunday during our "Zoom" Worship Broadcast.
-You can join via phone, computer or tablet.
+You can join our broadcast via phone, computer or tablet.
 We will post the appropriate link here each week.
 Just click on the link to join!
 This is a free service.
 Worship begins at 10 AM

 Our church office remains open Wednesday and Thursday mornings from 9am until noon.

 On the way to Penticton she was going through the region between Kelowna and Summerland.
 As she entered a village named Peachland, a group of 10 vagrants approached her.
 They kept their distance across the street and called out, “hey lady, you know where we can get a meal around here?
 We are tired and hungry and we have been on the road a long time.”
 When she saw them, she said “follow me.”
 She walked with them up to the local IGA and she bought all of them sandwiches, fresh fruit and something to drink.
 Then she left them to eat in peace.